cjdbarlow/Part-One/transport_across_cell_membranes.md

 ##Active Transport
 Substances that are moved against a concentration gradient require active transport, and requires energy in the form of ATP.
 Active transport mechanisms may be:
 * **Primary** active transport
-The substance itself is moved
+The substance itself is moved.
 * **Secondary** active transport
 The substance moves against a concentration gradient with another molecule that had a gradient established by active transport.
+  * This molecule is typically sodium

 Key transporters include:
 * The **Na<sup>+</sup>-K<sup>+</sup> ATP-ase** pump